protontypes/open-sustainable-technology/README.md

 - [AeoLiS](https://github.com/openearth/aeolis-python) - Simulating aeolian sediment transport in situations where supply-limiting factors are important, like in coastal environments.
 - [REEF3D](https://github.com/REEF3D/REEF3D) - An efficiently parallelized hydrodynamics framework with a focus on coastal, marine and hydraulic engineering flows.
 - [pyMETRIC](https://github.com/WSWUP/pymetric) - A set of Python based tools developed for estimating and mapping evapotranspiration for large areas, utilizing the Landsat image archive.
+- [hydrobr](https://github.com/hydroversebr/hydrobr) - Help users select, download and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency.
+- [ROMS](https://github.com/myroms/roms) - A free-surface, terrain-following, primitive equations ocean model widely used by the scientific community for a diverse range of applications.